BowdoinOrient/bowpress/wp-content/plugins/autodescription/readme.txt

 == Screenshots ==

 1. This plugin shows you what you can improve, at a glance.
 With complete color vision deficiency support.
 2. Hover over any of the SEO Bar's items to see how you can improve the page's SEO.
 Red is bad, orange is okay, green is good.
-Blue is situational.
+Blue is informational.
 3. The dynamic Post/Page SEO settings meta box.
 Another version of this box is also implemented for Categories and Tags.
 4. The dynamic Post/Page SEO settings meta box also fits neatly in the sidebar.
 For when you want to work faster.
 5. The SEO Settings Page.
 With over 100 settings, you are in full control.